JoelDreaver/LinVst3-X/README.md

 LinVst3-X server details.

-The LinVst3-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst server continues to run and further plugin loading can occur faster than with LinVst3.
+The LinVst3-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst3-X server continues to run and further plugin loading can occur faster than with LinVst3.

 The LinVst3-X server can be killed